 Tights that are decidedly not-warm

-I buy a lot of tights from Target.
+I have bought a lot of tights from Target.
 They suck.
-I buy them because they’re cheap and easily accessible and come in a decent variety of colors and styles.
-And I aim to change my evil ways some day because they are SO not-warm, and they snag the instant I remove them from their packaging.
+I used to buy them because they’re cheap and easily accessible and come in a decent variety of colors and styles.
+But eventually I changed my ways because they are SO not-warm, and they snag the instant I remove them from their packaging.
 Target has created and sold a few “premium” styles over the years, and they seem to appear on shelves and then promptly sell out.
 In my experience, those are more expensive but also warmer and more durable.
 The standard-issue, every color of the rainbow ones?
 Thin, delicate, not-warm.

 Hate to say it, but We Love Colors tights aren’t warm either.
 Their leggings are a different story, since they’re a much thicker weave, but the tights themselves are pretty thin.
 This vendor wins on color and size variety, but falls short in the warmth department.

-Hue is totally hit or miss, in my experience.
-Their standard opaques are passable, but not super warm.
+Hue is fairly hit or miss, in my experience.
+Their standard opaques are good, but not super warm.
 Some of their thicker styles are fabulous deep-freeze options (see below), but a few of the fashion-y options are just too lightweight for winter wear.
 Check reviews when you can.